-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 - It’s not good for working with textures or to have a raised appearance

 Jacquard’s Neopaque fabric paint is one of the best options if you plan to work on dark-colored fabric.
-It’s fully opaque and has a high pigment count which makes it vibrant and intense even on dark textile.
-If you prefer heavy bodied paint then this one is right up your alley and if you want something slightly thinner, then you can mix it with water.
+It’s fully opaque and has a high pigment count which makes it vibrant and intense even on dark textiles.
+If you prefer heavy-bodied paint then this one is right up your alley and if you want something slightly thinner, then you can mix it with water.

 Experience